SonyCSLParis/web-services/README.md

 It's an API for the English Language which enables you to find definitions, related words, and more, with a simple RESTful API.

     * (request-words-api "singer")

-      function to search for a particular token in Words API.
-To search, just insert as argument the token whose definition you are looking for.
+    Function to search for a particular token in Words API.
+To search, just insert as an argument the token whose definition you are looking for.

 ##### 1.2.
 Merriam-Webster Dictionary and Thesaurus API (https://www.dictionaryapi.com/products/json, https://dictionaryapi.com/products/api-collegiate-thesaurus):

 The Merriam-Webster Dictionary API gives developers access to a comprehensive resource of dictionary and thesaurus content as well as specialized medical, Spanish, ESL, and student-friendly vocabulary.

-    * (request-merriam-webster-dictionary "singer")
-      function to search for a particular token in Merriam-Webster Collegiate Dictionary API.
-To search, just insert as argument the token whose definition you are looking for.

-    * (request-merriam-webster-thesaurus "singer")
-      function to search for a particular token in the Merriam-Webster Collegiate Thesaurus API.
-To search, just insert as argument the token whose definition you are looking for.

-    * (request-merriam-webster-spanish-dictionary "casa")
-      function to search for a particular token in the Merriam-Webster in the Spanish Dictionary API.
-To search, just insert as argument the token whose definition you are looking for.

-    * (request-merriam-webster-doctor-dictionary "doctor")
-      function to search for a particular token in the Merriam-Webster in the Medical Dictionary API.
-To search, just insert as argument the token whose definition you are looking for.

-    * (request-merriam-webster-learners-dictionary "singer")
-      function to search for a particular token in the Merriam-Webster Learners Dictionary API.
-To search, just insert as argument the token whose definition you are looking for.

-    * (request-merriam-webster-elementary-dictionary "singer")
-      function to search for a particular token in the Merriam-Wbster Elementary Dictionary API.
-To search, just insert as argument the token whose definition you are looking for.

-    * (request-merriam-webster-intermediate-thesaurus "singer")
-      function to search for a particular token in the Merriam-Webster Intermediate Thesaurus API.
-To search, just insert as argument the token whose definition you are looking for.

-    * (request-merriam-webster-school-dictionary "singer")
-      function to search for a particular token in the Merriam-Webster School Dictionary API.
-To search, just insert as argument the token whose definition you are looking for.
+    * (request-merriam-webster "collegiate" "singer") Request a definition from the Merriam-Webster Collegiate dictionary

 ##### 1.3.
 Datamuse API (http://www.datamuse.com/api/?ref=producthunt):

 The Datamuse API is a word-finding query engine for developers.
 You can use it in your apps to find words that match a given set of constraints and that are likely in a given context.
 You can specify a wide variety of constraints on meaning, spelling, sound, and vocabulary in your queries, in any combination.
 Search all the tokens that rhyme with a certain token in Datamuse.

-    * (request-datamuse :related-to "duck" :start-by "b*" :limit "2") Search all tokens semantically related to a particular token and start by a given letter in Datamuse.
+    * (request-datamuse :related-to "duck" :start-by "b*" :limit "2") Search all tokens semantically related to a particular token and start with a given letter in Datamuse.
 Return a fixed number of results.

     * (request-datamuse :rhyme "vice")
       Search all tokens semantically related to a particular token in Datamuse.